oheil/NormalizeQuantiles.jl/README.md

 `NaN` values of type `Float64` and any other non-numbers, like strings, are treated as random missing values and the result value will be `NaN`.
 See "Remarks on data with missing values" below.

+Equal values in a column of the input matrix will have different quantile normalized values.
+Those different result values can't be assigned back to the proper original positions because they are indistinguishable.
+The mean value of the different result values are therefor put back into original positions.

 ## Data prerequisites

 To use quantile normalization your data should have the following properties: